easegress-io/easegress/doc/user_cases/reverse_proxy.md

         - HEAD
 ```

-The example above will cache the response which size is smaller than 4096, and response code is 200 or 201, with HTTP method Get and Head.
+The example above will cache the response which size is smaller than 4096, and the response code is 200 or 201, with HTTP method Get and Head.

 For the full YAML, see [here](#proxy-caching)

 3. Caching in HTTPServer

 As a traffic gate of Easegress, HTTPServer also supports caching.
-It can be used in serving static resource scenario.
+It can be used in serving static resource scenarios.
 HTTPServer will use request's Host, Method, and Path to form a key for build-in LRU cache.
-Recommend to enable this feature only in the HTTPServer for routing static resources.(Easegress supports multiple HTTPServers for different usage purpose)
+Recommend to enable this feature only in the HTTPServer for routing static resources.
+(Easegress supports multiple HTTPServers for different purposes)

 ```yaml
 kind: HTTPServer